-- Grid parallel energy storage system that optimizes self consumption. - Wide range of available inverter/chargers: 800 VA to 10.000 VA in 12, 24 and 48 VDC. - Single, split- or three-phase: - 1. a single phase inverter/charger installation in a single-phase system - 2. a single phase inverter/charger installation in a multi-phase system - 3. a split- or three-phase inverter/charger system in a multi-phase system - Flexible PV type: use AC-Coupled PV in parallel to the Multi, AC-Coupled PV on the output of the Multi, DC-Coupled PV, or a combination of those three - Both wired and a wireless connection to the meter central distribution box is possible. - (optional) No-break UPS output. - (optional) Phase compensation. - Built-in anti-islanding / loss of mains detection.
-Currently certified for limited number of countries/models, more certification coming. - No restrictions on installed PV power on the AC Input
+- Grid parallel energy storage system that optimizes self consumption. - Wide range of available inverter/chargers: 800 VA to 10.000 VA in 12, 24 and 48 VDC. - Flexible: - 1. a single phase inverter/charger installation in a single-phase system - 2. a single phase inverter/charger installation in a multi-phase system

-- No minimum or maximum battery size. - Suitable for many battery types. - Three operating modes, from basic to custom, covering both standard and custom systems. - Free usage of the VRM Portal and the VRM App for remote monitoring. - BatteryLife: extend battery life time, and also be prepared for a grid outage
+- 3. a split- or three-phase inverter/charger system in a multi-phase system - Both wired and a wireless connection to the meter central distribution box is possible. - (optional) No-break UPS output. - (optional) Phase compensation. - Built-in anti-islanding / loss of mains detection.
+Currently certified for limited number of countries/models, more certification coming. - No restrictions on PV Array size. - No minimum or maximum battery size. - Suitable for many battery types. - Three operating modes, from basic to custom, covering both standard and custom systems. - Free usage of the VRM Portal and the VRM App for remote monitoring. - Winter switch: keep batteries charged in periods where there is a continuous shortage of solar power